Maarten 'Ramses' Heijmans wants to break into the United States

 On the way to Hollywood

 Would Maarten Heijmans still do this with the Emmys, or will he try his luck in Hollywood later with auditions?
-Either way, we hope Maarten Heijmans is the next Dutch star actor we meet in American movies and series, as are Michiel Huisman and Marwan Kenzari.
+Either way, we hope Maarten Heijmans will be the next Dutch star actor we meet in American movies and series, just like Michiel Huisman and Marwan Kenzari.

 Also listen to our podcast with viewing tips and the latest news.
 Also to listen on Spotify to Apple podcasts.